blackstar3092/risha_guha_2025_1/_posts/Foundation/Sprint_4/2024-12-6-tech_talk_notes.md

 ## Homework:
 - Make static API that returns from real webserver (minimally)
 - - Move it to the backend and return data

+### Successes So Far

+- Linking of frontend and backend post systems
+- Fetching data from About for student API